Do-si-do: Spelling usage by different dances

 Do-si-do is the most common spelling in modern English dictionaries and is the spelling used in contra dance, sometimes without hyphens.
 A related variant is do-se-do.

-In modern western square dancing, the usual spelling is Dosado which is the closest to the original French form as it’s pronounced in French [Dozado](used by Callerlab, the largest international association of square dance callers) or DoSaDo (used by the American Callers Association).
+In modern western square dancing, the usual spelling is Dosado which is the closest to the original French form as it’s pronounced in French [Dozado] (used by Callerlab, the largest international association of square dance callers) or DoSaDo (used by the American Callers Association).

-Dos-a-dos is still in current use in some dances.
+Dos-à-dos is still in current use in some dance traditions, such as Scottish country dance.

 In English country dance and other British dance forms, it is known as the "back to back".

 Styling

 Styling traditions, or the addition of flourishes to a basic step, tend to be local, and not all dancers like to do styling, but nevertheless a common styling done to the dosado is the "Hungarian Swing" or "Highland Fling" styling.
 This addition to the basic step is accomplished as follows: